openface/onset-alien-invasion/README.md

 # Alien Invasion Gamemode for Onset

-Alien Invasion is a simple gamemode for Onset (https://playonset.com/).
+Alien Invasion is a gamemode for Onset (https://playonset.com/).

-## Installation

-Simply place the alien_invasion package into your onset packages directory and add it to your server_config.json.

 ## The Game